Ultrasonic Water Level Sensor Recommendations:

 Note: The MB7389 comes with the most likely filtering to help resolve this issue.
 The sensor will search for the largest acoustic return, instead of the closest.
 This helps to hide the side walls of the tank from the sensor and provide readings with more accuracy.

 Monitoring Lake Levels with Ultrasonic Sensors

-While all of our sensors can detect liquid levels, none of our sensors were designed for bathymetry (the measurement of the depth of water in oceans, seas, or lakes).
+While all of our sensors can be used for liquid level detection, none of our sensors were designed for bathymetry (the measurement of the depth of water in oceans, seas, or lakes).
 The only way you could use our sensors to measure the depth of a lake would be to mount it a known height above the lake bed and subtract the reported distance to the water (the sensors reading) from the known distance to the lake bed.
 (Same concept as measuring levels/depth in a tank or container).